tahayvr/omarchy-matte-black/Waybar/README.md

 ## Installation

-To install the Waybar setup, follow these steps:

 Replace the config & style.css files in your Waybar configuration directory (`~/.config/waybar/`) with the ones in this folder